HungryHowies/Grafana-setup-with-Zitadel/README.md

     }
 }
 ```
-Install certbot for lets encrypt.
+Install Certbot for lets encrypt.

 ```
 sudo apt install certbot python3-certbot-nginx
 ```

-Run certbot and fill in all the requirments needed.
+Run Certbot and fill in all the requirements needed.

 ```
 sudo certbot --nginx
 ```

-## Zitadel confgiuration
+## Zitadel configuration

-After the project is completed these settings will be used for Grafana's configuration file.
+After the project is completed, these settings will be used for Grafana's configuration file.

 Create a project called Grafana.
 Log into Zitadel and go to Projects then click *Create New Project*.
 Name it Grafana and save.

 ![image](https://github.com/HungryHowies/Grafana-setup-with-Zitadel/assets/22652276/3f007267-e6f8-49fa-b15a-bb9041f2be4a)

-Create an Application and name it Grafana.
+Create an application and name it Grafana.
 Next choose the type of Application called WEB OIDC, click continue.

 ![image](https://github.com/HungryHowies/Grafana-setup-with-Zitadel/assets/22652276/08124c77-d59a-414d-8aad-8903799e6389)

-Use Recommeneded which is called PKCE, then click continue.
+Use Recommended which is called PKCE, then click continue.

 ![image](https://github.com/HungryHowies/Grafana-setup-with-Zitadel/assets/22652276/1fc75b30-22b4-4fa8-aff5-a499944e4c9e)